biopragmatics/oquat/docs/unknowns/source/pato.md

 | Image:http://www.thefreedictionary.com/_/viewer.aspx?path=hm&name=A4bicovx                           |        1 | [PATO:0002040](http://purl.obolibrary.org/obo/PATO_0002040) |
 | Image:http://2.bp.blogspot.com/_TbkIC-eqFNM/S66IJ3omNWI/AAAAAAAAFSk/pzThLJPvYZw/s1600/ard-detail.gif |        1 | [PATO:0002534](http://purl.obolibrary.org/obo/PATO_0002534) |

-## `NLX` (1)
+## `NLX`

+There are 1 usages of `NLX` in `pato`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20NLX)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20NLX).

 | curie   |   usages | nodes                                                       |
 |---------|----------|-------------------------------------------------------------|
 | NLX:378 |        1 | [PATO:0070026](http://purl.obolibrary.org/obo/PATO_0070026) |

-## `ilxtr` (16)
+## `ilxtr`

+There are 16 usages of `ilxtr` in `pato`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20ilxtr)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20ilxtr).

 | curie                              |   usages | nodes                                                       |
 |------------------------------------|----------|-------------------------------------------------------------|